 - ¼ teaspoon black pepper

-- 1 tablespoons olive oil divided
+- 1 tablespoon olive oil

 - 2/3 pound Yukon gold potatoes washed and halved (or quartered, depending on the size)

-- 6 cloves of garlic minced
+- 6 cloves garlic minced

-- 1 cup chicken broth divided
+- 1 cup chicken broth

-- ½ cup large green olives pitted
+- ½ cup large pitted green olives such as Castelvatrano

 - 1 lemon sliced